doohee323/tz-storm/README.md

 You can see the status of storm at http://192.168.82.150:8080

-VM's ip address is 192.168.82.150 (/tzstorm/setup.conf)
+It has 2 VMs. (/tzstorm/setup.conf)
+	- storm master(nimbus/supervisor/ui): 192.168.82.150
+	- storm worker(supervisor): 192.168.82.152

 It includes some features, (/tzstorm/scripts/tzstorm.sh)

 - install zookeeper / storm / logstash
+- register test app. in a master VM.
+(TestTopology_tzstorm)
-- register test app
+- register test app. in a worker VM.
+(TestTopology_tzstorm2)

-- send log to elasticsearch with logstash
+- send log to elasticsearch with logstash (to-do)